mammadlicavid/RingBuffer/README.md

 **RingBuffer**

-The RingBuffer class is responsible for:
+The RingBuffer class is responsible:

-Managing the fixed-size buffer storage
+- Managing the fixed-size buffer storage

-Storing written values
+- Storing written values

-Maintaining the writer position (writeSeq)
+- Maintaining the writer position (writeSeq)

-Creating new Reader objects
+- Creating new Reader objects

-Handling overwriting when the buffer becomes full
+- Handling overwriting when the buffer becomes full

-Only one writer calls the write() method.
+- Only one writer calls the write() method.

 **Reader**

-The Reader class represents an independent reader.
+- The Reader class represents an independent reader.

-Each reader maintains its own read position (nextSeq).
+- Each reader maintains its own read position (nextSeq).

-Responsibilities of the Reader class:
+- Responsibilities of the Reader class:

-Reading values from the buffer
+- Reading values from the buffer

-Tracking its own position
+- Tracking its own position

-Detecting when it has fallen behind and data has been overwritten
+- Detecting when it has fallen behind and data has been overwritten

-Returning null if no new data is available
+- Returning null if no new data is available

-Multiple readers can read from the same buffer without affecting each other.
+- Multiple readers can read from the same buffer without affecting each other.

 # UML Diagrams